The Human Conundrum

 budding with life he dives into the brush;

 I follow close behind.
+I cannot keep up,

-The leaves are speaking to me, taunting,
+the leaves are speaking to me, taunting,

 haunting my mind with visions of being high